bxlab/cmdb-quantbio/assignments/lab/data_visualization/assignment/index.md

 #### **Step 1.3**: Distribution of Hardy scale across subject ages

-Plot the relative proportions of subjects in each category of the Hardy scale according to their age category.
+For each age category, plot the relative proportion of subjects in each category of the Hardy scale (cause of death).
+To clarify, this should be a single panel figure.
 Upload this figure for the assignment.<br><br>

 #### **Step 1.4**: Sex-stratified expression with age